-Day 16, Sun, 2 Feb.
-Chapada Diamantina: Lençóis.
+Day 16, Wed, 28 Jan.
+Chapada Diamantina: Lencois.
 We'll devote this day to birding a variety of habitats in the Chapada Diamantina.
 This is the seldom-birded home of the rare and beautiful Hooded Visorbearer.
 It occurs only in this small area of interior Bahia.
 Even more restricted in range is the Sincora Antwren, described to science only in May, 2007 although we've been showing it to tour groups pretty much continuously since Bret first recognized it as a species undescribed to science in 1994.
-It is a close relative of widespread Rusty-backed and Black-bellied antwrens.
+It is a close relative of widespread Rustv-backed and Black-bellied antwrens.

-This region of Bahia is also excellent for the enigmatic Broad-tipped Hermit, White-vented Violetear, Brown Violetear (endemic subspecies greenewalti), and the brilliant Ruby-topaz Hummingbird, adult males of which have to be seen to be believed.
+This region of Bahia is also excellent for the enigmatic Broad-tipped Hermit, White-vented Violetear, Brown Violetear (highly disjunct, endemic subspecies greenewalti), and the brilliant Ruby-topaz Hummingbird, adult males of which have to be seen to be believed.
 The abundance of hummers in this region fluctuates considerably with the abundance of flowers.
-Scarlet-throated Tanager, often scarce, is perhaps most likely here as well.
+Scarlet-throated Tanager, generally quite scarce, is perhaps most likely here, and this is the best area for Palethroated Pampa-Finch as well.